Castel Gandolfo from Rome: how to visit, tours, things to do...

 There are numerous wineries and shops offering the service, such as Casale Marchese, with a family history dating back to the 14th century.

-It is also possible to book an excursion to take a tour of the vineyards in the area and learn about the harvesting of the vines, the length of the vineyard and all the secrets of Italian winemaking.
+It is also possible to book an excursion to take a tour of the vineyards in the area and learn about vine harvesting, parking time and all the secrets of Italian oenology.

-If you have little time in the village you can go directly to "Art e Vino", a small and charming wine bar where you can also taste some local dishes.
+If you have little time in town you can go straight to "Art e Vino", a charming little wine bar where you can also taste some local dishes.

-The village of Castel Gandolfo is set amidst zigzagging hills, and to reach Lake Albano it is necessary to walk up a steep path from the top of the village where the main square is located on the shores of the lake.
+The village of Castel Gandolfo is set amidst zigzagging hills, and to reach Lake Albano it is necessary to traverse a steep path from the top of the village where the main square is located to the shores of the lake.

 The path along the lake is lined with restaurants and bars on one side and beach clubs on the other.